-A limited one-day smelt opening was held on March 5, 2022.
-Fishery managers are currently evaluating estimated harvest and continued run strength, and will announce additional openings if warranted.
-Any additional openers will be announced via news release and shared on this page.
+Fishery managers will evaluate the 2022–2023 smelt run abundance and announce fishery openings if warranted.
+Any openers will be announced via news release and shared on this page.

 It is unlawful to fish for, retain, or possess eulachon (Columbia River smelt) in any river unless specifically open under emergency regulation.